ctnava/rxtechnotes/law/packaging_labeling.md

 ### Drug Supply Chain Security Act (DSCSA, 2013)

-The DSCSA aims to improve the security and traceability of prescription drugs in the supply chain.
+The DSCSA aims to improve the security and traceability of prescription drugs in the supply chain by facilitating a more seamless flow of data between supply chain partners.
+This protects patients from harmful drugs, including counterfeit, stolen, or contaminated medications.

-🎯 **Objectives**

-- **Patient Safety**: Protecting patients from harmful drugs, including counterfeit, stolen, or contaminated medications.
-- **Drug Supply Chain Security**: Enhancing the security of the drug supply chain by making it more difficult for illegitimate products to enter.
-- **Data Exchange**: Facilitating a more seamless flow of data between supply chain partners.

-🔑 **Key Features**

 - **Product Identification**: All prescription drugs must be labeled with a unique product identifier, including a Global Trade Identification Number (GTIN), serial number, lot number, and expiration date.
   - **Matrix Barcode (2D) Mandate**: Requires the use of 2D barcodes, specifically GS1 DataMatrix barcodes, on the unit of sale (UoS) packaging of prescription drugs.